Q1: What is Property Alert?

 Q10: I hold a property with another person in the capacity of joint tenants/tenants-in-common.
 If I subscribe to Property Alert for the property, will the Land Registry inform the other co-owner of my subscription to Property Alert in respect of the property concerned?

-A: No. The Land Registry will not notify the other co-owner of your subscription to the Service in respect of the property concerned.
+A: The Land Registry will not notify the other co-owner of your subscription to the Service in respect of the property concerned.

 Q11: Can a mortgagee subscribe to Property Alert in respect of a mortgaged property for monitoring the transaction of the property concerned?